Disclaimer Examples

 Citigroup-terms-and-conditions-investment-disclaimer

-The clause above clearly states that Citibank will not be responsible for the consequences of using its investment products, such as losses associated with the risks of investing.
+The clause above clearly states that Citibank will not be responsible for the consequences of using its investment products, including losses arising from investment risks.

-An investment disclaimer also explains that past performance is not an indicator of future results.
+An investment disclaimer also states that past performance is not indicative of future results.

 Similar financial disclaimers are found on cryptocurrency websites.
-For example, CoinDesk’s terms and conditions includes the following investment disclaimer clause:
+For example, CoinDesk’s terms and conditions include the following investment disclaimer clause:

 CoinDesk-terms-and-conditions-investment-disclaimer

-Although CoinDesk provides information about investing in digital assets, its disclaimer says no advice or information on the site guarantees any warranty of any kind.
-In a turbulent industry such as crypto, it’s important for a company to fully disclaim all responsibility for decisions its users make.
+Although CoinDesk provides information about investing in digital assets, its disclaimer states that no advice or information on the site is intended to guarantee any warranty of any kind.
+In a turbulent industry such as crypto, it’s important for a company to disclaim responsibility for the decisions its users make fully.

 No matter how professional your services are, you should not be responsible for how your users act upon them.
 Investment disclaimers are just one industry example of how you can protect your specific business interests.